BytePhilHD/BytePhilHD/README.md

 ### Hi there 👋

+My name is Philipp.
+I work at Mercedes-Benz Group AG

 <!--
 **BytePhilHD/BytePhilHD** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.